atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 layout: list

 title: "Protocol Specification" # The title (ON THE PAGE)
-lead: Learn about the specification of the @protocol
+lead: Learn about the specification of the atProtocol

 description: The specification of the Atsign protocol on the Atsign platform